 User Menu > Invite and Manage Users > Edit.

 Set the employee's hourly cost.
 Please note, the hourly user cost can be marked up to take into account general office costs.
 So it could be salary per hour plus 20% for a fixed amount for instance.

 Set the employee's default billing rate (Employee Markup - billable to the client).

 Billing rates are set up by adding 'Item types' - (click the link to watch a video on how to create Item Types).

 Once the job is complete create a Tax Invoice.

 You will notice that the status for the TI is Issued.

 Once the TI has been paid you can edit the TI and change the status to Paid.

 Now that you have your data set up correctly you can use the WIP Report or the Recon Report - Individual.

-See the example of the WIP Report below for Agencies that use the accounts module:
+See the example of the WIP Report below - Choose to include jobs without accounts if needed